perguth/pl-sql_scrum_tool/README.md

 # PL/SQL-SCRUM-Tool

 This tool operates on the database only.
+Tech exploration/demonstration.
+Not actually usable.

 ## Installation